krisheswaran/krisheswaran.github.io/_posts/2024-03-25-seeing-the-future.md

 Rewatching old episodes of
 [Beyond 2000](https://en.wikipedia.org/wiki/Beyond_Tomorrow_(TV_series)) offers
-a window into how future versions of ourselves might view the current moment through the different strategies companies took to try to introduce novel ideas into the market.
-Many of the designs end up being either an accessible wedge for the later disruptive technology (e.g. Kodak photo CDs for analog cameras) or a bit too forward-looking to be practical (the bulky wearable computer
+a window into how future versions of ourselves might view the current moment.
+Through the episodes, one can learn about the different strategies companies took to try to introduce novel ideas into the market.
+Many of the designs ended up being either an accessible wedge for the later disruptive technology (e.g. Kodak photo CDs for analog cameras) or a bit too forward-looking to be practical (the bulky wearable computer